Guide to Property Auctions

 First time bidding

 Your first time bidding at auction can be a scary, but thrilling experience.
-As I can’t be there with you to hold your hand I thought it could be helpful to give you some pointers so you can make the most of your maiden voyage.
+I thought it could be helpful to give you some pointers so you can make the most of your maiden voyage.

 The legal pack is a must